 The very nature of harassment makes it virtually impossible to detect unless the person being harassed registers his/her discontent to the Executive Director.
 If any employee believes he/she or any other employee, students, classroom assistants or parents are being subject to any of these forms of harassment, or believes he/she is being discriminated against because other employees are receiving favored treatment in exchange for prohibited behavior, he/she must:

 - Discuss the grievance with program directors immediately.

 - Contact the Executive Director if the supervisor is part of the problem.

 Any complaints will be kept confidential, and an employee, classroom assistant or student can be assured that he/she will not suffer negative consequences as a result of bringing his/her concerns to the organization’s attention.
 All complaints received will be promptly and thoroughly investigated.
 If the investigation reveals that the employee, classroom assistant or student has been harassed, disciplinary action will immediately be taken against the appropriate individuals, up to and including termination.

 Failure of any employees involved in the investigation of a harassment complaint to keep the complaint confidential shall be a separate violation of this policy.
 A separate violation shall also occur if any retaliatory action is taken against or directed at any employee, classroom assistant or student that has made a harassment complaint.
 Violations will result in disciplinary action.
 Bright Lights reserves the right to provide information regarding any harassment complaint or retaliatory conduct to the necessary legal authorities if the organization, in its sole discretion, believes illegal conduct has occurred.

 Bright Lights follows a medically approved health protocol.

-The dispensing of medications at Bright Lights is strongly discouraged except when necessary for the management of your student's health and well-being in an emergency situation.
-Students should not bring non-emergency medications to Bright Lights.
-Parents should consult the physician or pharmacist as the dosage intervals of medications may be adjusted so the times for taking the medication fall outside Bright Lights hours.
+The dispensing of medications at Bright Lights is strongly discouraged except when necessary for the management of your student's health and well-being.
+Parents should consult the physician or pharmacist as the dosage intervals of medications may be adjusted so that the times for taking the medication fall outside Bright Lights hours.
 Emergency medical attention may be given to your child.